Next-gen Winamp is coming – and you can sign up to beta test now

-Winamp is being relaunched as a completely remastered app, with developer Radionomy opening up registration for beta testers of the incoming software.
+Winamp is relaunching as a completely remastered app, developer Radionomy announced Wednesday as it opened up registration for beta testers of the incoming software.

-Those who’ve been dabbling with PCs for a long while will recall Winamp as being the third-party media player of choice back in the day, and a few years ago, out of nowhere we got an updated version 5.8 of the application and promises of a further new version (we’ll come back to that).
+Those who’ve dabbled with PCs for a long while will recall Winamp as the third-party media player of choice back in the day, and a few years ago, out of nowhere we got an updated version 5.8 of the application and promises of a further new version (we’ll come back to that).

-However, now the Winamp website is again talking about “Winamp for the next-generation” which is a totally overhauled app that promises a contemporary experience, not just being a mere player, but providing opportunities for fans and artists to connect, and users to listen to their favorite net radio stations or podcasts and the like.
+Now the Winamp website is again talking about “Winamp for the next-generation”, which is a totally overhauled app that promises a contemporary experience.
+More than a mere player, Winamp will be an opportunity for fans and artists to connect, and users to listen to their favorite net radio stations or podcasts and the like.

 The site sports a fresh logo for Winamp, and also the ability to register to be a beta tester of the new version – do so here (you just have to leave some contact details).